V. N. Khare: Gujarat violence

 During his tenure as the Chief Justice of India, Khare was confronted with the failure of the justice system in the aftermath of the Gujarat violence following the Godhra train burning.
-His decision to reopen the Best Bakery Case provided some recourse for victims of the violence.
+His decision to reopen the Best Bakery case provided some recourse for victims of the violence.
 Speaking to The Hindu newspaper when he retired he said, "I found there was complete collusion between the accused and the prosecution in Gujarat, throwing rule of law to the winds.
 The Supreme Court had to step in to break the collusion to ensure protection to the victims and the witnesses.
 I was anguished and pained by the turn of events during the trial of the riot cases but was determined to salvage the criminal justice delivery system."

 In interviews to the media in 2004, Khare explained why he decided to transfer the Best Bakery case to Maharashtra for a retrial.
 In a 2012 interview, Khare gave details about the Best Bakery case and the Gulbarg Society massacre in explaining why he believed the 2002 Gujarat Violence was an instance of a "state sponsored genocide".

 Post retirement

 Since retiring as Chief Justice of India, Khare comments occasionally on national television and press on issues of jurisprudence.
 His comments on the Jessica Lal murder case echoed the sentiments expressed during the Gujarat riots.
-He is also appointed the Chancellor of Central University of Jharkhand.
+He was also appointed the Chancellor of Central University of Jharkhand in 2017, serving until the end of 2023.